sholick/File_Server/README.md

 ```
 python WebServer.py (port number)
 ```
 3. Go to your localhost using a browser.
-You should see the directory content listed.
+You should see the directory content listed.<br/>
 ![Image2](screenshots/screenshot2.png)

 # Prerequesite